ipspace/netlab/docs/caveats.md

 ## Cumulus Linux

 * The Cumulus VX 4.4.0 Vagrant box for VirtualBox is broken. *netlab* is using Cumulus VX 4.3.0 with *virtualbox* virtualization provider.
+* The Cumulus VX 4.x uses Python version 3.7, which recent versions of Ansible refuse to work with.
+The permanent fix is coming in release 1.9.3.
+Until then, use the **frrouting** device or [Cumulus VX 5.x image](caveats-cumulus-5x).

 _netlab_ uses the VLAN-aware bridge paradigm to configure VLANs on Cumulus Linux.
 That decision results in the following restrictions: